Ketsebaot-Ertumo/miso-solutions/README.md

-# Miso Solutions Website
+# MISO Solutions Website
 This repository contains the source code and documentation for the Lik Architects website.

 # Description
-The Miso Solutions website is a showcase of software solutions for mobile and computer.
+The MISO Solutions website is a showcase of software solutions for mobile and computer.
 It provides information about us, and the services we have given.

 # Features